Nothing Like A Mystery To Calm My Nerves

 They brought in several more suspects, and they were all cleared as far as the crime.
 Finally, they got to the place where no other suspects were in view.

-The more they interviewed him, the more it seemed like he was the murderer.

-Watching it, I began to agree that they finally got their murderer.
-All they had to do was collect the evidence needed to convict him.

 Just then, a head popped into the living room.
-“He did not do the killing,” she said very emphatically.
 “As I said before, the wife killed her husband.”

-I did not know how she came up with that because she was working in the kitchen, and I was watching the television.
-So how could she know things about the mystery I didn’t know?

-“You’re wrong,” I said to her.
-“All the evidence points to this one they just arrested.
-No other person has his evidence.”
+“You’re wrong,” I said to her, “all the evidence points to this one they just arrested.”

-She poked her head back in, and I said, “The wife is not in the picture right now.
-She could not have done the crime.”

 With one of her smiles, she replied, “Trust me.
 The wife did it.
 If I’m right, I’ll bet you lunch at my favorite restaurant tomorrow.”